d-tello/rails-health-care/README.md

 Possibility of adding a new doctor to the list with the selection of days and opening hours.

+Including Rspec Tests for controllers, models and routing.

 ## Tech

 <p>